AI-Conductor Model

 The Model

 Every creative team in 2026 is figuring out how to work with AI.
 Most approaches are "AI replaces human work" or "human ignores AI."[1]
-Shneiderman's framework proposes a third path: systems that amplify human capability rather than replacing it.
+Shneiderman's framework Ben Shneiderman's 2022 book 'Human-Centered AI' — argues AI should amplify humans, not replace them proposes a third path: systems that amplify human capability rather than replacing it.
 I developed the AI-conductor model, where human acts as conductor — setting direction, maintaining quality, making every structural decision — while AI acts as an instrument capable of producing drafts at speed.
 This isn't "AI wrote my portfolio."
 It's a designed practice with explicit roles, quality gates, and attribution.[2]

 | Human Role | AI Role |